Unibeautify/sparser/readme.md

 #### Node Embedding
 When running the framework in a Node application the *js/runtimes/global.js* must not be used.
 You can pick and choose which lexer files to run through manual inclusion.
 To efficiently include all lexers I recommend performing a `fs.readdir` on the *lexers* directory and including each file with a simple forEach loop.
 Look into the bottom of *js/runtimes/nodetest.js* for an example.

+### Validation Build
+To run the validation build first install ESLint globally: `npm install -g eslint`.
+If the application has not compiled from TypeScript, as in the application is recently downloaded, simply run: `tsc`.

+Once the prerequisits are complete simply run this command to execute the validation script: `node js/test/validation.js`.

 ### Including New or Custom Lexers
 Simply drop the new lexer file into the directory named *lexers*.
 Specify the name of the lexer in the *options.lexer* option.